- About SPPA

 Our academic programs in urban affairs, public policy, public administration, organizational and community leadership, disaster science and management, and historic preservation prepare professionals and scholars to be innovators and capacity-builders.
 We understand that the challenges we face don’t exist in silos.
 That is why we have long approached our questions with an interdisciplinary lens.
 Our academic model—known nationally as “the Delaware model”—combines theory and practice by linking classroom content with real-world experience.

 As we reaffirm our historic commitments, our focus is on the future and on the School's new identity, enriched mix of programs, and extended reach of collaborations and partnerships.
 SPPA is now part of the College of Arts and Sciences and has grown from a world-renowned graduate school to include interdisciplinary undergraduate degrees focused on policy and leadership.

-This 50th anniversary year is a fitting occasion to celebrate the achievements of our graduates and the on-going accomplishments of our faculty, students and staff.
-It is also an ideal occasion to thank our partners, locally and globally, for their continued support as we rededicate ourselves to future collaborations that may benefit the diverse communities we serve.
+This 50th anniversary year was a fitting occasion to celebrate the achievements of our graduates and the on-going accomplishments of our faculty, students, and staff.
+We thank our partners, locally and globally, for their continued support as we rededicate ourselves to future collaborations that may benefit the diverse communities we serve.